PowerShift Publications 2018-2011

 Up hui down pfui?
 Raw materials for the green economy

-Summary: This study deals with the raw material requirements for future technologies, especially in the field of the green economy, and discusses the associated social, environmental and economic problems as well as options for action for politics and civil society.
+Summary: This study looks at the raw material needs for future technologies, especially in the green economy, and discusses the associated social, environmental and economic problems as well as options for policy and civil society.

 Wood from Africa for warm rooms in Berlin